marten-seemann/base-drafts/draft-ietf-quic-transport.md

 octet as a connection error of type PROTOCOL_VIOLATION.

 An endpoint MUST NOT send data on any stream without ensuring that it is within the data limits set by its peer.
-The cryptographic handshake stream, Stream 0, is exempt from the connection-level data limits established by MAX_DATA.
-Data on stream 0 other than the initial cryptographic handshake message is still subject to stream-level data limits and MAX_STREAM_DATA.
-This message is exempt from flow control because it needs to be sent in a single packet regardless of the server's flow control state.
 This rule applies even for 0-RTT handshakes where the remembered value of MAX_STREAM_DATA would not permit sending a full initial cryptographic handshake message.

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.